-Apart from that, I do independent Marketing Research and Consulting and have completed various research projects involving both primary and secondary research.
+Apart from that, I complete independent Marketing Research and Consulting and have completed various research projects involving both primary and secondary research.
 I have written many papers as well as a 20,000 word thesis during the course.
 I specialise in Marketing, Business, Communications, Leisure Management and Tourism.

 Customer relationship management and complaint handling – Norwich Union